 I am an assistant professor of History and Latin American and Latino Studies at the University of Illinois at Chicago (UIC).
 My research and teaching interests include migration history and policy; Mexican American and Latina/o history; and recent U.S., Mexican, and Central American history.
-During 2018-2019 I will be a Faculty Fellow at UIC’s Institute for the Humanities, where I will be working on a book (under contract with Princeton University Press) on the history of the deportation machine in the United States since the late nineteenth century.
+During 2018-2019 I will be a Faculty Fellow at UIC’s Institute for the Humanities, where I will be working on a book (under contract with Princeton University Press) about the history of the deportation machine in the United States since the late nineteenth century.

-Before coming to UIC I was a Provost’s Postdoctoral Fellow in the Humanities at the University of Southern California in Los Angeles and a visiting scholar at the Universidad Nacional Autónoma de México in Mexico City.
-I received my Ph.D. in History from the University of Pennsylvania.
+Before moving to Chicago, I was a Provost’s Postdoctoral Fellow in the Humanities at the University of Southern California in Los Angeles and a visiting scholar at the Universidad Nacional Autónoma de México in Mexico City.
+I received my Ph.D. in history from the University of Pennsylvania.

 Contact me at firstname.lastname@example.org.